• Skip to primary navigation

 I may not be Goan by birth, but Goa has been home to me for the last 20 years, and its food holds a special place in my heart.
 I first tried this stuffed mackerel at my Goan friend’s house.
 They served these pan-fried mackerels hot, filled with fragrant green masala stuffing made from coriander, tamarind, and green chilies, giving it a tangy, spicy kick that’s irresistible.
 I instantly fell in love with this stuffed fish recipe.

-About This Stuffed Fish Recipe
+About This Stuffed Mackerel

 In this recipe post, I am sharing how to make stuffed mackerel with green masala.
 “Mackerels” are also known as Bangda in Goa, India.
 This stuffed bangda recipe (also called "Bharillo Bangdo") is easy to prepare and can be baked for a healthier option.
 I have given baking instructions in the notes.